Knowledge Hub > How to Improve Diversity and Inclusion in Recruitment

 The benefits

-Showing that yours is a company that is serious about diversity and inclusion is one of the key drivers of growth and innovation within a business.
+Showing that yours is a company that is serious about embracing diversity and inclusion is one of the key drivers of growth and innovation within a business.

 Where people feel comfortable and valued, where they feel heard and that their input and opinions are respected, will feed through to the way your business operates.
 Employees who are happy at work are likely to be productive and more likely to remain with your company, promoting stability and saving the time and cost of recruitment.